cloudcheflabs/chango-private-docs/docs/install/install-component.md

 <img width="900" src="../../images/kafka/after-install.png" />

-Because Chango Private supports multiple kafka clusters, you can install another kafka cluster.
+Because Chango supports multiple kafka clusters, you can install another kafka cluster.

 > **_NOTE:_** Because you have already installed default kafka cluster, you can enter anything for the cluster name.